 SACOG is a legislatively created association of Sacramento Valley governments formed from the six surrounding counties - El Dorado, Placer, Sacramento, Sutter, Yolo and Yuba - and its 22 member cities.
 The SACOG directors are chosen from the elected boards of its member governments.
 SACOG's primary charge is to provide regional transportation planning and allocate funding for transportation projects.
 It also provides a forum for the study and resolution of regional issues.
-In this role, SACOG prepares the region's long-range transportation plan, approves distribution of affordable housing around the region, keeps a region wide database for its own and local agency use, helps counties and cities use federal transportation funds in a timely way, and assists in planning for transit, bicycle networks, clean air and airport land uses.
+In this role, SACOG prepares the region's long-range transportation plan, keeps a region wide database for its own and local agency use, helps counties and cities use federal transportation funds in a timely way, and assists in planning for transit, bicycle networks, clean air and airport land uses.